 The class materials can be accessed 24/7, and there are no set class times.
 Up to 45 credits can be transferred toward your associate degree, too.
 SNHU is also a highly respected and ranked institution in the US, not to mention its accolades for its innovations.

 1833 West Southern Ave, Mesa, AZ 85202

 MCC’s Open Entry program allows students to complete their degree programs completely online and study at their own pace.
 This is true for its AAS in Fashion Merchandising program that also offers two concentrations – fashion design and apparel merchandising.
 These have different specialization courses but share several general education courses.

 The fashion design coursework includes textiles, fashion illustration, and clothing construction, while the apparel merchandising track focuses more on the business side.
 Students in both tracks are encouraged to participate in internships to boost their skills and resume.

-The varied career options make the degree worth its time and cost, and these include online merchant, retail buyer, and window display artist.
+The varied career options make the degree worth its time and cost, and these include online merchants, retail buyers, and window display artists.
 The combination of fashion and business makes for savvy employees, too.

 Associate in Family and Child Therapy Programs

 Becoming a family and child therapist with an associate degree is possible through an associate degree in a more specialized area, such as human services and psychology.
 Both degrees include general education courses and career-specific courses that serve as foundational knowledge for work-related concerns.